 Searches can be carried out by applicant name, site address, or by using the application reference number.
 Details of planning appeals since 2012 are also available via this search tool.

 The Development Management service is reacting to the current situation regarding the Covid-19 virus.
 New planning applications are currently being registered and allocated to officers.
-However, due to reduced staffing numbers and remote working, there is a significant delay throughout the application process.
+Due to limitations to carrying out site visits including limited access inside domestic property there may be delays to the application process.

-Due to limited staff resources if you have made a report of potentially unauthorised development to us, there will be delays in investigating and responding to these reports.
+Due to limited staff resources if you have made a report of potentially unauthorised development to us, there may be delays in investigating and responding to these reports.

 In line with government guidance we have issued a temporary update to our Statement of Community Involvement, which outlines how we involve the public in the planning process.

-The Development Management Service will continue to offer chargeable pre-application advice submitted for works related to:
+The Development Management Service will offer chargeable pre-application advice submitted for works related to all development other than: